everscale-org/docs/src/arch/remp.md

 Processor performance influence is very limited (and may even reduce processor overloading), since a message is not processed by REMP, it only keeps track of messages.
 Moreover, replay protection may even reduce processor load, since messages are rejected before collation if they are processed already (thus removing necessity to execute replay protection code in contracts)

 Network performance, on another hand, is burdened by Catchains (remember, each Catchain is doubled), which can be expensive from network load perspective.
-So, in theory it may delay network up to 50%.
-Of course, real-life delay will be smaller.

 The real performance toll depends on the contracts’ details, and needs measurement in real-life conditions.

 ## Data structures & REMP-SDK interop